Purchase audit process and checkpoints at each stage

-|1||After creation of MRN, accounting voucher will be created by the accounting personnel in which respective purchase account will be debited along with tax and vendor account will be credited.|
+|1||After the creation of MRN, an accounting voucher will be created by the accounting personnel in which the respective purchase account will be debited along with tax and vendor account will be credited.|

 Check whether respective VAT/GST accounts have been debited.

--Check whether correct vendor is credited.
+Check whether the correct vendor is credited.

 Examine whether the entry passed is further checked by the senior accounting personnel.

-|2||The second and last step in accounting of purchases is the payment to the vendor.
+|2||The second and last step in the accounting of purchases is the payment to the vendor.
 Proper checks must be adopted by the company regarding payment to vendors.|

 Ascertain the closing balances of vendors and reconcile them.

 Examine whether vendor balances are reconciled by the management periodically and external confirmations are obtained.

-–Payment to vendors should be authorized and in case of disputes or litigations.
+Payment to vendors should be authorized and in case of disputes or litigations.
 The communications should be made to the senior management of the company.

 The above checklist and procedure is basically for companies engaged in manufacturing.
 However, a few points can be used by Auditors in other industries also.